 Visitors can also walk or bike along the paths through the Venetian Waterway Park, where they may even spot alligators in the water.
 At the end of the trail, guests are rewarded with the ruggedly beautiful Caspersen Beach.
 Though it’s not as immaculate and manicured as the main Venice Beach, the soft sand is complemented by dramatic rock formations that make this spot something special.

 The wide expanse of a gradually sloping shoreline with the softest sand is one reason that Fort Myers Beach is one of the nicest beaches in Florida.
-This vacation paradise is dotted with both luxury resorts and quaint condos, such as this wonderfully bright and cheery beachside studio, as well as the pier, fresh seafood restaurants, tiki bars, the Times Square shopping district, and much more.
+This vacation paradise is dotted with both luxury resorts and quaint condos as well as the pier, fresh seafood restaurants, tiki bars, the Times Square shopping district, and much more.

 Relaxing at the beach could mean setting up a lounge chair and laying under the sun or calmly canoeing through the mangrove forests, spotting dolphins or gentle manatees in the ocean.

 Adventurous visitors can opt to go parasailing, ride a catamaran, or even try a sunset or full-moon excursion on a stand-up paddleboard.
-Treasure hunters will enjoy geo-seeking in Lovers Key State Park and boaters can fish for trout, redfish, or tarpon (so long as state regulations are followed).
+Treasure hunters will enjoy geo-seeking in Lovers Key State Park.
+Boaters can fish for trout, redfish, or tarpon (so long as state regulations are followed).

-Lovers Key State Park not only has a beautiful stretch of one of the best beaches in Florida, it also offers miles of hiking and biking trails.
-The state park is a paradise for birdwatchers as there are over 40 species of birds that have been recorded, 17 of which are on the designated species list.
+Lovers Key State Park not only has a beautiful stretch of one of the best Florida beach vacation spots, but it also offers miles of hiking and biking trails.
+The state park is a paradise for birdwatchers as there are over 40 species of birds that have been recorded.

 Bahia Honda Key